 Within Oregon, numerous ecological-based certifications exist: Salmon Safe, Certified LIVE, OEC Carbon Neutral, and Oregon Tilth Organic, to name a few.
 Each has its own set of costs, as well as unique application, certification, and renewal processes.

-Outside Oregon, national and international certifications include 1% For The Planet (in which a business contributes at least 1% of its gross revenues towards environmental causes), Certified B Corporation (the highest level of third-party certification for socially conscious businesses, internationally recognized and administered by a nonprofit, B Lab), and Oregon Benefit Companies For Good (a local designation for triple-bottom-line businesses and which draws on at least one third-party certification, such as those mentioned above).
+Outside Oregon, national and international certifications include 1% For The Planet (in which a business contributes at least 1% of its gross revenues towards environmental causes), Certified B Corporation (the highest level of third-party certification for socially conscious businesses, internationally recognized and administered by a nonprofit, B Lab), and Benefit Corporations For Good (a locally-run certifier and designation for triple-bottom-line businesses).

 What To Consider When Choosing A Certification